stouffer/EvoGeoModules/manuscript/manuscript.md

 interaction do not reflect its evolutionary past, but rather (possibly) extant ecological processes.

-## The contribution of interactions to coevolution is consistent across scales
+## The contribution of interactions to co-phylogenetic matching is consistent across scales

 !{scales}

-Ultimately, coevolutionary signal varies across scale because of the simultaneous variation of species' interactions *and* communities' phylogenetic tree structure.
+Ultimately, co-phylogenetic matching varies across scale because of the simultaneous variation of species' interactions *and* communities' phylogenetic tree structure.
 In a system characterised by substantial turnover we would expect the contribution of each separate interaction to differ across scales as well.
-Instead, we observe here that interactions that contribute strongly to coevolutionary signal at the continental scale *also* show a significant tendency to contribute strongly at the local ($p < 0.05$ for positive correlations in 48 out of 51 networks) and regional (in 47 out of 51 networks), and this observation is independent of network-wide coevolutionary signal
+Instead, we observe here that interactions that contribute strongly to co-phylogenetic matching at the continental scale *also* show a significant tendency to contribute strongly at the local ($p < 0.05$ for positive correlations in 48 out of 51 networks) and regional (in 47 out of 51 networks), and this observation is independent of network-wide co-phylogenetic matching
 \autoref{scales}.
-Remarkably, this result implies that the remnants of coevolution are still locally detectable in *individual interactions* even though coevolution regularly fails to leave its imprint on most local networks.
+Remarkably, this result implies that the remnants of co-phylogenetic inertia are still locally detectable in *individual interactions* even though shared evolutionary history regularly fails to leave its imprint on most local networks.

 # Conclusions

-Overall, the results of our analyses demonstrate that there is a sizeable gap between our current understanding of host-parasite coevolution as the basis of multi-species interactions and its applicability to ecological questions.
+Overall, the results of our analyses demonstrate that there is a sizeable gap between our current understanding of host-parasite co-evolution as the basis of multi-species interactions, its phylogenetic consequences, and their applicability to ecological questions.
 Our results suggest that, while the continental-scale system might show a strong signal of past coevolution (which was also reported, through different analyses, by other studies of this system), the quasi-entirety of this signal is lost when species and their interactions are filtered to assemble local communities.
 That there is no further loss of signal from the regional to the local scale strongly suggests that the loss of signal from the continental to regional scale is due to species sampling, that proceeds independantly of the evolutionary history of species pairs.
 It would seem that local species pools are driven more by the interaction between abiotic conditions and species tolerance, than they are by potential species interactions.

-Local networks show little to no signal of coevolution and the strength of coevolution between two species is a surprisingly poor predictor of how frequently they interact.
+Local networks show little to no signal of co-phylogenetic matching, and the strength of co-phylogenetic matching that can be ascribed to the interactions between two species is a surprisingly poor predictor of how frequently they interact.
 In contrast to the frequent assumption that phylogenetic structure is a key driver of community structure [@cave09], these data reveal that this impact is actually minimal at ecologically relevant spatial scales.
-And yet, despite all the above, individual interactions are somehow able to maintain their coevolutionary signal even when the community they are woven into does not.
+And yet, despite all the above, individual interactions are somehow able to maintain their co-phylogenetic matching even when the community they are woven into does not.
 Thinking more broadly, these discrepancies provide a clear roadmap for bridging the gap between our appreciation of the role of coevolution and its empirically measurable outcomes: network structure is the most parsimonious *mechanism* by which coevolution proceeds, not the imprint coevolution leaves on ecological communities.

 **Acknowledgements.** We thank Juan Antonio Balbuena for discussions about the *PACo* method, and members of the Stouffer and Tylianakis groups for comments